kamiljk/kjk-astro/src/content/posts/under-construction.md

 ---
-title: "Under Construction"
+title: Under Construction
-dateCreated: "2025-06-30"
+dateCreated: 2025-06-30
-description: "This site is under construction and evolving as a digital garden."
+description: This site is under construction and evolving as a digital garden.
-type: "about"
+type: about
-priority: "urgent"
+priority: urgent
 show: true
+dateUpdated: 2025-07-03T05:00:00.000Z
 ---

 # 🚧 Under Construction